thuyiya/nutrition-ml/README.md

 - **Professional Validation**: Use visualizations 6 and 9 for performance metrics
 - **System Demonstration**: Use visualization 5 for technical overview
 - **Research Impact**: Use visualizations 1 and 8 for dataset comprehensiveness

 ---

+## 📄 **License**

+This project is licensed under the MIT License - see the LICENSE file for details.

+---